Suzuki method: Harp

 The harp repertoire is in five volumes.
 These books are suitable for learning to read and play music on the pedal harp or the lever harp (folk harp, Irish/Celtic harp, etc. that preferably has 30 or more strings).
 Most of the music is arrangements of either folk music or classical music.
 Students of the lever harp will find some of the pieces in the later books to have challenging lever changes.
 This series ultimately leads to more in-depth study of the pedal harp and its repertoire and teaches more of a classical style technique.
 Those pursuing traditional Celtic music can use this as a foundation, however, the traditional style of teaching focuses on relying on the ear rather than on the written note.
 Repertoire for volume six is selected, though the music is not published in a single book.

 Voice

 The voice repertoire is in five Levels.
-Developed in Finland since 1986, the vocal repertoire of the Suzuki method has spread to over 20 countries including The United States, Australia, Europe, Asia and New Zealand.
-Teacher training courses are scheduled yearly in Europe, US and Australia.
+Developed in Finland since 1986, the vocal repertoire of the Suzuki method has spread to over 20 countries including the US, Australia, Europe, Asia and New Zealand.
+Teacher training courses are scheduled yearly in Europe, the US and Australia.